Holy cow, I just looked at the call screener board.

 We know that technological advancement is going along at light speed.

-And yet during this period of time, whether it be the last 57 years or be at the last 20 years, it seems that a majority of the black population has remained angry, frustrated, and behind.
+And yet during this period of time, whether it be the last 57 years or be it the last 20 years, it seems that a majority of the black population has remained angry, frustrated, and behind.

 They've been left behind.

-I actually think, after studying all this acorn stuff and reading what Stanley Kurtz has written about this, I actually believe that what has taken place here, in addition to liberal democrat legislation, such as uh the Great Society and the War on Poverty, which a lot of people will now acknowledge really busted up the black family by the government taking the place of a husband and father.
+I actually think, after studying all this acorn stuff and reading what Stanley Kurtz has written about this, I actually believe that what has taken place here, in addition to liberal Democrat legislation, such as the Great Society and the War on Poverty, which a lot of people will now acknowledge really busted up the black family by the government taking the place of a husband and father.

-It's free to roam around and bear no responsibility.
+It was free to roam around and bear no responsibility.

-The mother remained the mother, she got the uh financial assistance from this legislation from the federal government, the federal government became the father, father didn't have to hang around in order for the kids to be okay, depending on how you define okay.
+Father didn't have to hang around in order for the kids to be okay, depending on how you define okay.

 And as you study more and more of this acorn stuff, you find that it has been part of an entire movement that has been going on for two, maybe three decades right under our noses.